meghprkh/force-quit/README.md

 About
 =====

-Adds a force quit button which launches xkill.
+Adds a force quit button.

-On accidental click, right click to undo or click on the panel.
+On accidental click, right click or press [ESC] to undo.

-Customize position by tweaking line 27 of extension.js
+Customize position by tweaking line 50 of extension.js

 Tip